YeetTheAnson/WhoopDock-6-Pro/README.md

 This is my custom BT2.0 battery charger!
 I started this project because I wanted a programmable 1S LiPo/LiHV multi channel charger that included discharging and storage mode.
 Commercial chargers like the hexachargers or whoopstor has all the mentioned features but it's limited and lack customizability.

-This charger is designed primarily for use with tinywhoop FPV drone batteries using the BetaFPV BT2.0 connector, but its 5A charge current also allows it to be used with larger cylindrical cell batteries for long range drones.
+This charger is designed primarily for tinywhoop FPV drone batteries that uses the BetaFPV BT2.0 connector, but its 5A charge current also allows it to be used with larger cylindrical cell batteries for long range drones.

 | Feature | WhoopDock 6 Pro | BetaFPV Hexacharger | ViFly WhoopStor V3 |